shogun-toolbox/shogun/doc/readme/ABOUT.md

-Shogun is and open-source machine learning library that offers a wide range of efficient and unified machine learning methods.
+Shogun is an open-source machine learning library that offers a wide range of efficient and unified machine learning methods.

 #### Shogun is accessible